Gothika (2003)

 Penelope Cruz

 (Chloe Sava) played a great mental patient with her nice icy words and raging intensity.
-Great reactions on her when she goes berserk
+Great reactions on her when she goes berserk.
+Had the right crazed look and appeal.
+Also shows off a good calm and happy attitude towards the end of the film.

 Brief butt shots on woman taking a shower.